Minhzang/project/README.md

 - Register / login / password reset (local simulation)
 - Add, edit, delete transactions (income & expense)
 - Categories: Food, Transport, Study, Entertainment, Health, Shopping
-- Filters by text, date and category
+- Quick search by keyword or date from the header
 - Balance and budget with alert when exceeded
-- Pie chart by category and bar chart over time using Chart.js
+- Pie chart for personal spending categories using Chart.js (shows after adding transactions)
-- Export / import data as JSON
+- Export transactions to Excel and import data from JSON
 - Light and dark modes

 ## Usage